Politics of the United Arab Emirates: Criticism

 According to Jim Krane "The UAE’s rulers now maintain power and legitimacy by giving generous subsidies to their citizens, known as Emiratis, essentially buying their support.
 The majority is happy with this unspoken bargain, which holds sway in most of the Gulf.
 The sheikhs get public backing in return for improvements in living standards, including jobs, homes, health care, and education.
 Tribal autocracy is one of the oldest ways of organizing society and the only form of governance the UAE has ever known.

 On 2 April 2021, 91-year-old German philosopher Jürgen Habermas rejected the Sheikh Zayed Book Award worth 750,000 UAE dirhams prize money.
 Habermas earlier accepted the award, but later called it “a wrong decision,” which he corrected by rejecting it in April 2021.
 In a critical statement, Habermas cited his previous unawareness of the fact that the awarding institution had close connections with the existing political system of the country, which is a dictatorship as cited in a 2020 report published by Amnesty International.

+Menas Associates, a risk analysis firm, published a report highlighting escalating tensions between the UAE and Algeria, which accused the Emirates of collaborating with Morocco and Israel to undermine Algeria’s interest in Western Sahara.
+The Emirati alliance was also accused of working to destabilize the Sahel region.
+The association between the UAE, Morocco and Israel was viewed as a part of a broader conspiracy against Algerian interests.
+In a press conference, Louisa Hanoune accused the UAE of ‘collecting money to arm Morocco’ and using their investments in Algeria.
+Additionally, the Algerian President Abdelmadjid Tebboune claimed to have evidence proving that the UAE bribed Abdelaziz Bouteflika with around US$300 million for over 15 years in exchange of economic or political benefits.
+Meanwhile, the Emirati intelligence services claimed to have compromising files on Algeria’s destabilizing activities in Sahel.
+Algeria requested Kuwait to be a mediator to de-escalate tensions with the UAE.